morphismz/morphismz.github.io/_pages/about.md

 ======
 My interests in mathematics include higher category theory and homotopy theory, the foundations of mathematics and formal verification, as well as bringing these subjects closer together.
 I am particularly interested by synthetic approaches to higher category theory and homotopy theory.
 I favor univalent approaches to the foundations of mathematics and I hope to help advance their prominence in the mathematical community by developing mathematics Homotopy Type Theory.

 I succesfully defended my honors thesis in Spring 2023, which was written under the direction of [Professor Jonathan Wise](http://math.colorado.edu/~jonathan.wise/index.html).
 The title of the thesis is *Eckmann-Hilton and The Hopf Fibration in Homotopy Type Theory*.
 In the thesis I develop an elementary proof in the language of book HoTT demonstrating that the Eckmann-Hilton argument can be used to construct a generator of $\pi_3(\mathbb{S^2})$.
 I presented the results of this thesis at the [Carnegie Mellon University's Internation Confrence of Homotopy Type Theory 2023](https://hott.github.io/HoTT-2023/).
+I am currently working to formalize the results of my thesis.
+For more on this, please see the following [page](https://morphismz.github.io/projects/2023-eh-hopf).

 agda-unimath
 ======